zilishen/documentation/content/nms/installation/kubernetes/nms-helm.md

 ## Overview

-This tutorial will walk you through setting up Instance Manager on a Kubernetes cluster.
-You will learn how to download and load the Docker images, customize the deployment, enable NGINX Management Suite modules, and install the Helm chart.
+This guide provides a step-by-step tutorial on how to set up Instance Manager on a Kubernetes cluster.
+Learn how to download and load Docker images, customize your deployment, and install the Helm chart.

+### About Instance Manager

+NGINX Instance Manager simplifies the deployment and management of NGINX and NGINX Plus instances at scale.
+Instance Manager provides a REST API and web-based graphical user interface (GUI) for managing NGINX instances across multiple servers, making it easier to configure, monitor, and troubleshoot NGINX deployments.
+Instance Manager can be used to manage instances running on-premises, in the cloud, or in hybrid environments, and it supports the deployment of NGINX instances on a variety of operating systems and container platforms.
+Instance Manager also includes advanced features like health checks, rolling updates, and configuration backups, which help to ensure the reliability and security of NGINX deployments.

 ### What Is a Helm Chart?

-Helm charts are packages of pre-configured Kubernetes resources that can be deployed with a single command.
-Helm charts provide a simple way to define, install, and upgrade complex Kubernetes applications.
-Each chart comprises a collection of files describing a related set of Kubernetes resources, such as deployments, services, and ingress.
-Helm charts can be deployed to any Kubernetes cluster, making them a powerful tool for creating, sharing, and managing applications on Kubernetes.
-Helm charts can also be used to define and manage dependencies between different applications, enabling the creation of complex, multi-tier applications.
+Helm charts are pre-configured packages of Kubernetes resources that can easily be deployed with a single command.
+These charts offer a straightforward way to define, install, and upgrade Kubernetes applications.
+They are composed of a set of files that describe a related group of Kubernetes resources, including deployments, services, and ingress.
+With the ability to deploy to any Kubernetes cluster, Helm charts are a versatile tool for creating, sharing, and managing applications on Kubernetes.
+Additionally, Helm charts can facilitate the definition and management of dependencies between various applications, allowing for the development of complex, multi-tier applications.

 ---

-### Requirements
+## Requirements

 To deploy Instance Manager using a Helm chart, you need the following: